Mechanosensitive channels: Physiological role of MS

 MS have also been suggested as a potential target for antibiotics, the reasoning behind this idea is that both McsS and MscL are highly conserved among prokaryotes, but their homologs have not been found in animals making them an exceptional potential for further studies.

 In mammalian neurons, opening of the ion channels depolarizes the afferent neuron producing an action potential with sufficient depolarization.
 Channels open in response to two different mechanisms: the prokaryotic model and the mammalian hair cell model.
 Stretch-activated ion channels have been shown to detect vibration, pressure, stretch, touch, sounds, tastes, smell, heat, volume, and vision.
 Stretch-activated ion channels have been categorized into three distinct "superfamilies": the ENaC/DEG family, the TRP family, and the K1 selective family.
 These channels are involved with bodily functions such as blood pressure regulation.
 They are shown to be associated with many cardiovascular diseases.
 Stretch-activated channels were first observed in chick skeletal muscles by Falguni Guharay and Frederick Sachs in 1983 and the results were published in 1984.
 Since then stretch-activated channels have been found in cells from bacteria to humans as well as plants.

 The opening of these channels is central to a neuron's response to pressure, often osmotic pressure and blood pressure, to regulate ionic flow in internal environments.

+Under mechanical stress, PIEZO1 and TRPV4 allow an influx of calcium, producing increased osteocyte activity and bone remodeling.

+Further physiological functions of mechanosensitive channels have been identified in regulation of bone density and remodeling.
+In instances of mechanical stress, often present in exercise, certain channels open to trigger downstream signaling pathways.
+PIEZO1, a channel present on osteocytes, has been shown to open in response to mechanical load.
+This opening creates an influx of calcium, activating downstream signaling pathways including YAP1/TAZ, β-catenin, and MAPK/ERK to promote bone formation.
+PIEZO1 can also trigger TRPV4 and other mechanosensitive channels to fine tune the response to mechanical stress.
+In animal studies, loss of PIEZO1 leads to decreased bone density, suggesting an essential role of mechanosensitive channels in osteohomeostasis.
+As you might expect, the converse is also true.
+As these channels experience mechanical unloading, PIEZO1 and other mechanosensitive channels are deactivated, leading to bone loss.
+These findings explain why we experience a rapid decrease in bone mass during periods of immobilization, bed rest, or spaceflight.